ndeadly/MissionControl/README.md

 cd MissionControl
 ```

 ~~Mission Control currently uses a custom fork of `libnx` that adds Bluetooth service wrappers and type definitions.~~ Official libnx master is now used to build Mission Control.
-This needs to be built and installed first.
+At the time of writing, the libnx distributed by devkitPro can be used without the need to build it yourself.
+This may change if `Atmosphere-libs` updates to use bleeding edge `libnx` commits not present in the official release.
+In any case, you can build the included `libnx` submodule from source with the following commands.

 ```
 cd lib/libnx